Friday, January 25, 2019

 Roma behind the scenes ©2019 Netflix

-The Academy® Award-winning director said, “The events depicted in ‘Roma’ have repercussions in present-time where hate and exclusion show the vulnerability of the human race.”
+The Academy® Award-winning director said, “The events depicted in ‘Roma’ have repercussions in present-day society, where hate and exclusion reveal the vulnerability of the human race.”

-For many critics, including myself, “Roma” is the best movie of the year, not only for how the film looks but also for how it makes us feel.
+For many critics, including myself, “Roma” is the best movie of the year, not only because of its visual beauty but also for how it makes us feel.

-“Roma” is a significant accomplishment for all the talented people who participated in the making and for Alfonso Cuarón, who deserves the glory in the Parthenon of the most visionary directors in Contemporary Cinema.
+“Roma” is a significant achievement for all the talented people involved in its creation and for Alfonso Cuarón, who rightfully earns his place among the most visionary directors in contemporary cinema.

 No comments: